leojahrens/scatterfit/README.md

-# SCATTERFIT v1.5
+# SCATTERFIT v1.6

-Scatterfit is a user-written command for Stata that produces a wide range of scatter plots with overlaid fit lines.
+Scatterfit includes two commands for Stata that produce a wide range of scatter plots with overlaid fit lines: scatterfit and slopefit.
 To install the package, execute the following command in Stata

 ```
 net install scatterfit, from(https://raw.githubusercontent.com/leojahrens/scatterfit/master) replace
 ```

-Once installed, please see `help scatterfit` for syntax and the whole range of options.
+Once installed, please see `help scatterfit` and `help slopefit` for syntax and the whole range of options.